bogdanpolak/dataset-generator/README.md

 | `MaxRows` | `Integer` Maximum number of a rows from input dataset which are used to generate append section *(default value = `100`)* |
 | `UnitName` | `String` Used as unit name when the whole unit is generated, (not used in other generator modes) |

-**AppendMode option: multi-line and single-line**
+### Option: `AppendMode`

+What is difference between two values of AppendMode: multi-line append and single-line append?

-Generator is able to create more compact or more detailed append section.
-Compact mode is using `AppendRecord` with open array of variants and detailed mode is using multiple calls: `Append`, `FieldByName` and `Post`.
+Generator is able to create more compact or more detailed append section for each of a data rows.
+With single-line / compact mode generator is creating one append using `ds.AppendRecord` method (where `ds: TDataSet`).
+This method receiving all row's data in one open array of variants, what makes this code more compact.

 Sample code generated in single-line mode. `AppendMode` = `amSinglelineAppends`:

 ```pas
 ds.AppendRecord([1, 'Team integration', EncodeDate(2019, 09, 16), 1.2, 1200]);
 ```

+In a second multi-line / detailed  mode generator is creating code with multiple calls: `ds.Append`, `ds.FieldByName`, ..., `ds.FieldByName`. and `ds.Post`.
+This mode is allow to fill data in some selected fields, fill blob fields and keeps better control over the code.

 Sample code generated in multi-line mode. `AppendMode` = `amMultilineAppends`: